bioinfo-chru-strasbourg/STARK/docs/documentation/application.md

 All steps after merging calling VCFs.
 This sequence corresponds to the VCF file generated after the merge of VCF calling.
 The steps are defined as makefiles rules.
 Check available steps by using the command: `STARK --pipelines_infos`.

-- Default Value: `"sorting normalization variantrecalibration variantfiltration"`
+- Default: `"sorting normalization variantrecalibration variantfiltration"`

 - **Available steps (not up-to-date)**:
   - `sorting`: VCF sort